np-guard/vpc-network-config-analyzer/README.md

         Does not support single_subnet, diff_all_endpoints and diff_all_subnets analysis-types and json output format -output-file string
         File path to store results
-  -version
+  -protocol string
+        Protocol for connection description
+  -src string
+        Source name for network_interface or an external IP to be explained -src-max-port int
+        Maximum source port for connection description (default 65535) -src-min-port int
+        Minimum source port for connection description (default 1) -version
         Prints the release version number
   -vpc string